 The seats were arranged in one large circle this time.
-Looks like we’re going to be doing some kind of group thing next.
+It looks like we’re going to be doing some kind of group thing next.
 Once we were all settled in, Francesca stepped into the middle of the circle and began:

 “Before we go to lunch, I want us to spend some time on the letters we just created.
-I imagine the majority of those letters might have been written to the person—or persons—that seems to be a part of the reason all of us came to Hawaii for these two weeks.
+I imagine most of those letters might have been written to the person—or persons—that seems to be a part of the reason all of us came to Hawaii for these two weeks.
 I imagine that some of you may have written your letter to someone who is no longer living in this world.
-The point of the letter is two-fold—first, it helps put your narrative together for when the time comes for you to actually speak with the person to whom you wrote your letter.
-The second point is the help you give yourself.
+The point of the letter is two-fold—first, it helps put your narrative together for when the time comes for you to speak with the person to whom you wrote your letter.
+The second point is to help you give yourself a clearer path to the dialogue you’ll be experiencing.
 By reflecting on your One-on-One experience—and applying what you learned to your life—you should have a much clearer vision of how you can move forward with your life.”

 The next part of Francesca’s talk had her picking someone to read their letter.
 She called on Travis to read his letter.
-Travis and his boyfriend (I’m guessing here) are apparently together.
-Still, by viewing their body language and the way they look at each other when communicating—there are some significant problems with their relationship.
+Travis and his boyfriend (I’m guessing here) are apparently here together.
+Still, by viewing their body language and how they look at each other when communicating—there are some significant problems with their relationship.

 After a few minutes, Francesca put her hand on Jordan’s shoulder as she asked him to read his letter.
 We were pretty blown away when Jordan’s words to Travis were nearly identical.
 There were more tears, hugs, and kisses when Francesca asked the two young men to take their seats.